skdelphix/maskdocs/docs/Getting_Started/Prerequisites.md

 a dedicated Delphix Masking Engine on Amazon's Elastic Cloud Compute (EC2) platform.

-For best performance, the Delphix Masking Engine and all database servers should be in the same AWS region.
+For best performance, the Delphix Masking Engine and all database/file servers should be in the same AWS region.

 #### Instance Types

-The Delphix Engine can run on a variety of different instances, including large memory instances (preferred) and high I/O instances.
-The Delphix Engine most closely resembles a storage appliance and performs best when provisioned using a storage optimized instance type.
+The Delphix Masking Engine can run on a variety of different instances, including large memory instances (preferred) and high I/O instances.
 We recommend the following large memory and high I/O instances:

 <table>